Roy Lichtenstein: Art market

 Based on a 1961 William Overgard drawing for a Steve Roper cartoon story, Lichtenstein's I Can See the Whole Room...and There's Nobody in It!
 (1961) depicts a man looking through a hole in a door.
 It was sold by collector Courtney Sale Ross for $43 million, double its estimate, at Christie's in New York City in 2011; the seller's husband, Steve Ross had acquired it at auction in 1988 for $2.1 million.
 The painting measures four-foot by four-foot and is in graphite and oil.

 The comic painting Sleeping Girl (1964) from the collection of Beatrice and Phillip Gersh established a new Lichtenstein record $44.8 million at Sotheby's in 2012.

-In October 2012, his painting Electric Cord (1962) was returned to Leo Castelli's widow Barbara Bertozzi Castelli, after having been missing for 42 years.
+In October 2012, Lichtenstein's painting Electric Cord (1962) was returned to Leo Castelli's widow Barbara Bertozzi Castelli, after having been missing for 42 years.
 Castelli had sent the painting to an art restorer for cleaning in January 1970, and never got it back.
 He died in 1999.
 In 2006, the Roy Lichtenstein Foundation published an image of the painting on its holiday greeting card and asked the art community to help find it.
 The painting was found in a New York warehouse, after having been displayed in Bogota, Colombia.

 In 2013, the painting Woman with Flowered Hat set another record at $56.1 million as it was purchased by British jeweller Laurence Graff from American investor Ronald O. Perelman.

 This was topped in 2015 by the sale of Nurse for 95.4 million dollars at a Christie's auction.

+In a 2016 episode of the Antiques Roadshow, a 1966 Lichtenstein screenprint was valued at $20,000.

 In January 2017, Masterpiece was sold for $165 million.
 The proceeds of this sale will be used to create a fund for criminal justice reform.